Particular/docs.particular.net/samples/routing/fair-distribution/sample.md

 ### Verifying that the sample works correctly

- 1. Notice more messages are being send to Server.1 compared to Server.2
+ 1. Notice more messages are being sent to Server.1 than to Server.2
- 1. Use a [MSMQ viewing tool](/nservicebus/msmq/viewing-message-content-in-msmq.md) to view the queue contents.
+ 1. Use a [MSMQ viewing tool](/nservicebus/msmq/viewing-message-content-in-msmq.md) to inspect queue contents.
  1. Keep hitting `<enter>` and observe number of messages in Server.1 and Server.2 queues.
- 1. Notice that although Server.2 processes messages 50% slower than Server.1, numbers of messages in both queues are almost equal.
+ 1. Notice that although Server.2 processes messages 50% slower than Server.1, the numbers of messages in both queues are almost equal.

 ## Code walk-through

 This sample contains four projects.

 ### Client